• Skip to primary navigation

 I've been asked for years if I will share my catering recipe for bread pudding.
 The secret is out!
 Keep reading.

-What bread can I use to make bread pudding?
+What is the best bread to make bread pudding?

-My top choice is French bread but not the super crusty kind.
+French bread is my top choice for this bread pudding but not the super crusty kind.
 Italian bread can also be used.
 Believe it or not, hoagie rolls work well, too.
 Avoid sliced white bread.
 It's too soft and will not soak up the milk and egg mixture and end up gummy.

 Day old bakery or left over French bread is perfect.
 I always look on the day old cart at Walmart for French bread.
 It'a already just a dollar but it goes down to 50 cents typically on Mondays after the weekend.